Plicatostylidae: Ecology

+Individuals grew in an upright (subvertical) orientation with the ventral margin directed upward.
+Rapid sedimentation of carbonate mud required continuous upward growth so that the small soft-body cavity remained above the sediment–water interface.
+Specimens that grew too slowly were buried.
+Aggregates provided mutual physical support; juveniles frequently settled on the shells of adults.
+Cementation to the substrate or to neighbouring shells occurred at least in early ontogeny and may have persisted throughout life in Lithiotis.
+Some genera retained a functional byssus.
+Shells frequently show “bent-knee” morphologies indicating active reorientation during growth when an individual became tilted.

+Sclerochronological analyses of well-preserved aragonitic shells reveal first-order growth increments interpreted as annual.
+Maximum ventral growth rates reach approximately 20 mm per year in Lithioperna; most other genera grew more slowly (typically a few to ~15 mm per year).
+Longevity estimates for large individuals of Lithiotis are on the order of several decades.
+The dense calcification, upright radiating growth habit of Lithiotis and Cochlearites (often forming bouquet-like clusters that do not align commissures with prevailing currents), and occupation of oligotrophic settings have led to the suggestion that these genera harboured photosymbionts, analogous to some modern pterioids and giant clams.

+A consistent ecological partitioning is observed: Gervilleioperna and Pachygervillia occupied Tidal flat to inner-platform and restricted settings.
+Lithioperna was widespread in lagoonal subtidal environments, including some low-oxygen or marsh-influenced facies.
+Lithiotis and Cochlearites constructed subtidal buildups, the largest of which exceed 60 m in length and 3-5 m in thickness.

 These bivalves were major players in their marine ecosystems, contributing to the geological structure of carbonate platforms.
 Plicatosylids were notably widespread in the Lower Jurassic, specially within the Sinemurian-Pliensbachian, with significant occurrences in Tethyan and Panthalassan margins, from areas in Italy (Rotzo Formation of the Trento Platform, Apennine Carbonate Platform), Slovenia (Podpeč Limestone), Montenegro (Budoš Limestone), Spain, Switzerland and parts of North America (e.g. California, Nevada & Oregon).
 In High Atlas of Morocco (ex.
 Aganane Formation & Tafraout Group) they are found in association with Corals, suggesting a different ecological context during their later survival.
 Some endemic species (ex.
 Lithiotis timorensis) were described from Timor.
+Other faunas are seen in the Himalayas.
+The oldest records are Middle-Late Sinemurian specimens of Gervilleioperna in the Calcari Grigi Group.
 Most of these bivalves met their end during a significant environmental upheaval known as the Toarcian Oceanic Anoxic Event, which altered ocean chemistry and made survival challenging.
 Yet, in some areas like Morocco or the Apennine Mountains, they persisted, showing some adaptability.
 Gervilleioperna survived until at least the Aalenian in Chile, likely due to having a small shell.
+Potential members of the family are found in the Bajocian member IV of the Agoudim Formation.
 The genus Pachyperna is known from the Eocene (Bartonian-Priabonian?), revelating the group also survived the Cretaceous–Paleogene extinction event.